Daily habits that will change your life

 If you struggle to find things to be grateful for, check out my blog on comparison to assist you altering your mindset.

-These are 7 simple habits to add to your life and I hope they change your life for the better as they have mine.
-Remain patient and persistant and allow time for the benefits to take effect.
+These are 7 simple daily habits to add to your life and I hope they change your life for the better as they have mine.
+Remain patient and persistent and allow time for the benefits to take effect.

-I would love to hear from you in the comments below how these habits are working for you.
+I would love to hear from you in the comments below how these daily habits are working for you.
+Also what are some of your own daily habits that you think will benefit others?
+How do you incorporate them into your daily routine?

 Please subscribe so you don’t miss a single blog.
 Also, I am VERY excited to announce my very first ‘7 days of Healthy Mind Mastery’, a ‘Healthy Mind Power Week,’ beginning on October 1st and continuing each month.
 7 DAYS of short inspirational reads to get your day started off right!